johnrachuy/bet_shalom/README.md

 ![Home View](/public/images/bet_shalom_lesson_with_content.png?raw=true "Optional Title") The admin has the ability to edit any submitted lessons before publishing.
-If there's something small they want to change they can eaisly do this from right here.
+If there's something small they want to change they can easily do this right from here.
 If there's something more major they can add a comment and send it back to the teacher as needs review.
 Upon pressing the publish button a modal pops up to verify the action.
 Modals are used throughout the site to give the user feedback on requests.